zanderson3j/hash_exercise/README.md

 ```
 * Implement a hash function which given the key, returns an index
 * Store values in an array using the index

+## Collisions

+* Initial version can throw an exception when you try to put into the hash and encounter
+a key collision.
+* For extra credit, come up with a key collision strategy.